Air France-KLM boss warns travelers: Go to the airport early - NewsBreak

 The main Paris airport, Charles de Gaulle, has not seen many travel disruptions like those in Amsterdam, London and some other hubs.
 Smith attributed that to Air France’s decision last year to hire hundreds of pilots, mechanics and cabin staff in anticipation of a surge in demand in this summer.

-The airlines are still down staff: 7,500 people left Air France because of the pandemic travel crash, and KLM lost 3,000.
-While many airlines laid off staff, Air France-KLM says it only saw voluntary departures.
+The airlines are still down staff: 7,500 people were laid off or left Air France because of the pandemic travel crash, and KLM lost 3,000.

 But Smith said all of the airlines’ planes are operating, and the company foresees 85% to 90% of pre-pandemic flight activity this summer worldwide.